redrambles/skillcrush-starter-2/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 1.7 =
+* New: Added feed caching to limit the number of API requests.
+Use the setting on the "Configure" tab "Check for new posts every" to set how long feed data will be cached before refreshing.
+* New: Added backup caching for all feeds.
+If the feed is unable to display then a backup feed will be shown to visitors if one is available.
+The backup cache can be disabled or cleared by using the following setting: `Customize > Misc > Enable Backup Caching`.
+* New: Icons are now generated as SVGs for a sharper look and more semantic markup
+* New: Carousel posts include an icon to indicate that they are carousel posts
+* Tweak: Using the "sort posts by random" feature will include the most recent 33 posts instead of just the posts shown in the feed
+* Fix: links back to instagram.com will use the "www" prefix

+= 1.6.2 =
+* Fix: Fixed a rare issue where the Load More button wouldn't be displayed after the last update if the Instagram account didn't have many posts

+= 1.6.1 =
+* Fix: Fixed Font Awesome 5.0 causing Instagram icon to appear as a question mark with a circle
+* Fix: Fixed inline padding style for sbi_images element causing validation error when set to "0" or blank space
+* Fix: Added a workaround for an Instagram API bug which caused some feeds to show fewer posts than expected

 = 1.6 =
 * New: Loading icon appears when waiting for new posts after clicking the "Load More..." button
 * New: Added translation files for Dutch (nl_NL)